carpentries/carpentries.org-archive/_posts/2020/04/2020-04-23-channels-to-join-topicbox.md

   - [Vancouver, Canada](https://carpentries.topicbox.com/groups/local-vancouver)
   - [Washington, DC](https://carpentries.topicbox.com/groups/local-dc)

 For more information about the various sub-communities and the vocabulary we use to describe them, check out the [Join our Community](https://carpentries.org/community) page.
+Suggestions and requests for new channels to be created  can be sent to [team@carpentries.org](mailto:team@carpentries.org) and one of the team will be in touch.

 Have you signed-up yet?